birthofq/birthofq.github.io/finds.md

 # Finds 🔗

-A collection of cool finds—articles, tools, ideas, and anything else that caught my interest on the internet.
+Cool finds—articles, tools, ideas, and anything else that has caught my interest on the internet.